val-town/val-town-blog/src/content/blog/api-token-scopes.md

 On **November 1st** we'll update the existing API tokens on people's accounts to use these safer defaults.
 Many users use their existing API tokens or Vals to create/edit/delete existing Vals in their accounts.
-We've identified those users, and we'll hold off on migrating their tokens over to the new permissions and work with them to upgrade.
+We've identified those users, We'll hold off on migrating their tokens over to the new permissions, and work with them to upgrade.

 We're always looking for ways to make our platform more secure.
 If you have security-related feedback or new feature suggestions please make yourself heard